 Hot cherry pepper seeds proved to be somewhat of a challenge to find until just a couple of years ago.
 It seems that they’re making a comeback, though.
 Finally.
 These little red orbs of fiery deliciousness are well worth the search, in my opinion.
 Here’s how I preserve them – if you are familiar with the canning process, this ranks as one of the easiest recipes around.
 The most tedious part of this is making a slit in the top of each pepper but this helps release their hot oils into their brine as they process.

 - 2 1/2 pounds hot cherry peppers (red or green both work!) washed.
 Using a sharp knife tip, make a small slit in the top (stem end) of each pepper

 In a large saucepan, bring vinegar and water to a boil.
 Let boil for 5 minutes.
 In the meantime, pack peppers into sterilized jars, leaving 1/4 inch of headspace.
 Ladle hot vinegar mixture over peppers.
 I like to use a plastic chopstick to move the peppers around a bit after adding the liquid – this helps get all the big air bubbles out of the jar.

 Place sterilized lids and bands in place and process in a boiling water canner for 10 minutes.

 This usually makes around 5 pints for me.

 Now, you can add garlic and spices to these if you’d like.
-I use this very simple brine because I make hot-stuffed cherry peppers from these at the holidays each year.
-I’ll be posting that recipe soon, so stay tuned.
+I use this very simple brine because I use mine to make my hot stuffed cherry peppers with prosciutto and provolone, which are a huge hit at the holidays and all year long.